risingwavelabs/risingwave-docs/docs/key-concepts.md

 ### Nodes

 A node is a logical collection of IT resources that handles specific workloads based on their types.
-There are three types of nodes in RisingWave:
+There are four types of nodes in RisingWave:

 - Frontend node
 - Compute node
 - Compactor node
+- Connector node

 ### Frontend nodes